CDCgov/dibbs-text-to-code/data/README.md

 }
 ```
 - Key: LOINC Part Short Name
-- Code: The LOINC Part unique identifier, starting with LP then typically in a 6-digit-then-a-dash format (e.g., LP806123-0).
+- code: The LOINC Part unique identifier, starting with LP then typically in a 6-digit-then-a-dash format (e.g., LP806123-0).
-- Abbrv: A list of abbreviations for the specific LOINC Part.
+- abbrv: A list of abbreviations for the specific LOINC Part.
-- Synonym: A list of synonyms for the specific LOINC Part.
+- synonyms: A list of synonyms for the specific LOINC Part.

 ---